thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Thermistors (PA5, PA6)

-2 thermsitor inputs that use a 4.7K pullup resistor (Klipper default) Connected to pins PA5 and PA6
+2 thermistor inputs that use a 4.7K pullup resistor (Klipper default) Connected to pins PA5 and PA6

 <img src="../Images/Thermistors.png" width="300">